TanakaChingonzo/TanakaChingonzo.github.io/_posts/2018-02-26-inexplicability-of-intelligence-constancy-identity-theseus-ship.md

 ---
 layout: post
 title: Inexplicability of intelligence and the constancy of identity.
 excerpt: "You cannot explain your reasoning and the processes that drove you to the conclusions you hold.
 If you are constantly changing, then who are you?
-Conspicuous consumerism and inequality."
+Conspicuous consumerism and inequality.
+Every society must inherently possess and perpetuate a certain amount of inequality."
 modified: 2018-02-16
 tags: [inequality, sociology]
 comments: true